emberfeather/less.js-middleware/readme.md

 The `parserOptions` are passed directly into the less parser with minimal defaults or changes by the middleware.

-See the [Less usage documentation](http://lesscss.org/usage/) to learn about the valid options and their uses.

 The following are the defaults used by the middleware:

 <table>